Jump to full remarks

 Director, National Science Foundation

-I’m very excited to be part of the National Council for Expanding American Innovation.
-It’s wonderful to see the work that USPTO had done to make this happen, and I want to commend Director Iancu and his staff for this initiative.
+I’m very excited to be part of the Council for Inclusive Innovation (CI2).
+It’s wonderful to see the work that USPTO had done to make this happen, and I want to commend them for this initiative.
 NSF and USPTO share many common goals, and I look forward to working together to spur innovation.

 Since I became the Director of NSF earlier this year, questions about how to foster innovation and inventiveness have been a priority for me.
 This is an important time to be making choices about the future of innovation and technology in the United States.